zenml-io/zenml/docs/book/guides/low-level-api/chapter-7.md

 def mnist_pipeline(...)
 ```

-We can now run the pipeline by simply executing the python script:
+We can now run the pipeline by simply executing the Python script:

 ```bash
 python chapter_7.py